Frequently Asked Questions

 Who do I contact for special accommodations for myself or a guest attending an orientation session?

-Contact the office of orientation as soon as possible so we can make arrangements with our Access Office for Students with Disabilities or you can contact their office direct: 229-245-2498 / VP 229-375-5871.
+Contact the orientation office as soon as possible so we can make arrangements with our Access Office for Students with Disabilities or you can contact their office directly: 229-245-2498 / VP 229-375-5871.
 The University cannot provide wheelchairs or crutches.

-Our office requires a 30-day notice prior to the session date you are registered to attend for a refund request.
+Our office requires a 30-day notice refund request prior to the session date you are registered to attend.
 The orientation office pre-orders meals in advance of a session based on the number of registered guests.
+Requests for a refund should be sent to firstname.lastname@example.org.

 - Two forms of identification for VSU student I. D. card (one must be a government issued photo)